SohaibBazaz/Autonomous-Driving-using-Camera/README.md

-## Model 2 Demo: (Performed Slightly better than Model 1, i.e is able to steer its way towards the road)
+## Model 2 Demo: (Performed Slightly better than Model 1, i.e is able to steer its way towards the road trying to avoid the obstacles)

 https://github.com/user-attachments/assets/3d9713a2-d861-4cef-a51e-133a0bab2aee